mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 ---
-layout: post
+layout: article
 title: "Mastering Paper by 53: Drawing Skies and Clouds"
-description: "Learn techniques to draw blue skies, clouds, and pretty sunsets using the iPad app Paper by 53."
+excerpt: "Learn techniques to draw blue skies, clouds, and pretty sunsets using the iPad app Paper by 53."
 modified: 2014-04-10
 image:
   feature: paper-53-skies-guide-feature.jpg
+  teaser: paper-53-skies-guide-teaser.jpg
   thumb: paper-53-skies-guide-thumb.jpg
-modified: 2013-09-17
 category: mastering-paper
 tags: [Paper by 53, tutorial, drawing, painting, iPad, sky, clouds]
-series: mastering-paper
 comments: true
+toc: true
 ---

 Paper by 53 makes painting realistic skies and clouds a breeze.
 If you had fun drawing trees, just wait until you fluff out happy clouds that would make Bob Ross proud.
 Honestly, with just a few washes of watercolor and strokes of pencil, you'll have an instant masterpiece.
 Here...let me show you how.

-* Table of Contents
-{:toc}

 ## Blue Skies Fade